lmcrean/Wealth-Quest/README.md

 #### Target Audience

-- This quiz is designed for users of any background or age, but will most likely gain more interest from those interested in budgeting, saving and investing
+- This game is designed for users of any background or age, but will most likely gain more interest from those interested in budgeting, saving and investing
 - It is also likely to draw in users who want to play around with different incomes and learn how to generate passive income
 - The simplicity of the game makes it easy for adults, teenagers and even children to take, and retake, the game as many times as they want, until they win